nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/es6-vs-es5.md

 ```
 ### Template Literals
 Template Literals make string concatenation extremely easy.
-Instead of using `+` signs everywhere we can make use of `${}` to imput variables.
+Instead of using `+` signs everywhere we can make use of `${}` to input variables.

 Traditional String Concatenation:
 ```js